Exadra37/elixir-docker-stack/docs/how-to/use.md

 To save us from having to create this file manually, the **Elixir Docker Dev Stack** have created it for us when we created the `hello` app with `mix phx.new hello`.

-Let's take a look to what's is on the file:
+Let's take a look to what is inside the file:

 ```bash
 $ cat .elixir-docker-dev-stack-defaults